 Revel in Icewine

-Gather with Icewine producers, connoisseurs and enthusiasts for three spectacular weekends of indoor and outdoor merriment in January during the annual Niagara Icewine Festival.
+Gather with Icewine producers, connoisseurs and enthusiasts for three spectacular weekends of indoor and outdoor merriment during the annual Niagara Icewine Festival.
 Sample the region’s finest Icewine paired with cuisine prepared by local chefs, enjoy live entertainment, stroll by outdoor ice sculptures and festival lights, warm up by the firepits and take home your commemorative sampling glass.